WizardMaster-py/Gerador-de-Senhas-Password-Generator-/README.md

 errors!

 Hello!
 How are you?
-This is my first project on git hub, Being my second in the python area, but well let's go.
+This is my first project on git hub, Being my second in the python area (i'm starting to learn python!), but well let's go.

 ## Description
 This project is a simple password generator, with some